-If The Children's Place had a grandma, she'd proclaim, "My, how fast you've grown!"
-The rapidly growing chain is the largest pure-play children's specialty apparel retail in North America (ahead of Gymboree).
-It operates about 975 Children's Place stores, primarily in malls and outlet centers throughout the US, Puerto Rico, and about 130 stores in Canada.
-It has more than 50 international stores operated by franchise partners.
+The Children's Place is the largest pure-play children's specialty apparel retail in North America (ahead of Gymboree).
+It operates some 960 Children's Place stores, primarily in malls and outlet centers throughout the US and Puerto Rico, as well as nearly 135 stores in Canada.
+It has more than 70 international stores operated by franchise partners.
 It also sells apparel online.
 The Children's Place outfits children from newborn to 12 years old in its own brand of value-priced apparel, shoes, and accessories, most of which is produced by manufacturers.
+About 85% of its sales come from stores in the US.

-The company has warehouse distribution centers in the US (Alabama) and Canada (Ontario), as well as product support locations in China, Bangladesh, and India.
+The Children's Place boasts stores across the US and Canada.
+Its warehouse distribution centers are in the US (Alabama) and Canada (Ontario), while its product support locations are in China, Bangladesh, and India.

 Sales and Marketing